 Does the regime apply only to overseas investors?

 As noted above, the NSI Act does not include the concept of a foreign investor.
 The focus of the regime in the NSI Act is on the activities of the target relevant to national security, meaning that transactions involving UK investors are as likely to be caught as acquisitions by overseas investors from countries considered to be hostile towards the UK.
-However, when consideration is given as to which transactions should be “called-in” for scrutiny, it seems rather more likely that the nationality of the investor or purchaser is likely to be taken into account, and the level of concern in relation to national security is likely to be higher where the investor or purchaser is based in a state that is considered to be hostile towards the UK.

 What is the notification process?

-Broadly, the timetable for processing notifications will be: (i) 30 working days to review the notification; and (ii) 30 working days, which may be extended by 45 working days and potentially a further voluntary period, to undertake the national security assessment.
+Broadly, the timetable for processing notifications is: (i) 30 working days to review the notification; and (ii) 30 working days, which may be extended by 45 working days and potentially a further voluntary period, to undertake the national security assessment.
 This means that the total time for review is up to 105 days (or even longer if a voluntary period is agreed).
 If an ‘information notice’ or ‘attendance notice’ is issued at any point, the clock stops, and starts running either after compliance with the notice or the deadline given to comply has passed – this is to ensure that the government is not timed out of an investigation by the parties deliberately delaying proceedings.

 Are there penalties for non-compliance?

 As noted above, notifiable acquisitions which complete without approval will be legally void.
 In addition, there are civil and criminal penalties for completing a notifiable acquisition without approval.
 The penalties include imprisonment for up to five years, fines of up to £10 million (or, if higher, 5% of worldwide turnover) and disqualification as a director for up to 15 years.

 What has happened since the NSI Act came into force in January 2022?